 You alone are responsible for your flying kit and your safety depends on it.
 Take care of your equipment and have it regularly inspected.
 Changes in inflation/groundhandling/flying behaviour indicates the gliders aging, if you notice any changes you should have the wing checked before flying again.
-These are the basic elements of the check up (full details and permissible figures can be found on our website):

-Porosity is measured with a porosity meter, the time taken by a certain volume of air to go through a certain surface of the cloth.
+These are the basic elements of the check up (full details and permissible figures can be found on our website): Porosity is measured with a porosity meter, the time taken by a certain volume of air to go through a certain surface of the cloth.
 The time in seconds is the result.
 A measurement is done in a several places on the top surface along the span of the glider behind the leading edge.

 Take care of your glider and make sure you have it checked and serviced according to the schedule.
 The tearing resistance of the cloth - A non-destructive test following the TS-108 standard which specifies minimum tear strength for sky diving canopies should be made using a Bettsometer.
 (B.M.A.A.
-Approved Patent No. GB 2270768 Clive Betts Sails).
+Approved Patent No. GB 2270768 Clive Betts Sails)

 Strength of the lines - An upper, middle and lower A line, along with a lower B and a lower C (and lower D if applicable) line should be tested for strength.
 Each line is tested to breaking point and the value recorded.
-The minimum value is 14g for all lines, calculated from the maximum certified flying weight of the glider.
-The added minimum strength for the middle lines and for the top lines should be the same.
-If the breaking strength is too close to the minimum value calculated, the professional should give a period after which you will have to test the strength of the lines again.
+The minimum value is 14g for all lower A+B+C lines, calculated from the maximum certified flying weight of the glider.
+The added minimum strength for the middle lines and upper lines should be the same value.
+If the breaking strength is close to the minimum value calculated, the professional should give a period after which the strength test should be performed again.

 Lengths of the lines - The overall length (riser lines + mid lines + upper lines) has to be checked under 5Kgs of tension.
 The difference between the measured length and the original length should not exceed +/- 10mm.
+Please note, during measurement the risers need to be blocked in position to avoid any rotation.
+Failure to do so may effect the measured lengths of the C and D lines.

-The changes that could appear are a slight shrink on the C or Ds and/or a slight stretch on the A, B. The consequences of these changes can include a slower trim speed, difficult inflation etc. Compliance of the test sample's suspension lines, brake lines and risers were checked by the testing laboratory after the test flights were completed.
+Compliance of the test sample's suspension lines, brake lines and risers were checked by the testing laboratory after the test flights were completed.